Black

 Do you recognize that your skin has already betrayed your hope?

-If you do not rise above the societal restrictions, we lose you in a world of resentment and memories.
+If you do not rise above societal restrictions, we lose you in a world of resentment and memories.

 Do you find yourself powerful?